 Targeted Radionuclide Therapy is a medical specialty using very small amounts of radioactive compounds, called radiopharmaceuticals, to diagnose and treat various diseases, like cancer.
 Targeted radiopharmaceuticals contain a targeting molecule (e.g. peptide or antibody) and a medical radioactive isotope.
-The technique works by injecting the radio-conjugate into the patient's body where it accumulates in the affected organs or lesions.
-The targeting molecule binds to a tumor-specific receptor or antigen, according to a lock and key principle and is absorbed by the tumor cells.
+The technique works by injecting the radio conjugate into the patient's body where it accumulates in the affected organs or lesions.
+The targeting molecule binds to a tumor specific receptor or antigen, according to a lock and key principle and is absorbed by the tumor cells.
 In most cases the targeting molecule can be used for both diagnosis and therapy - only the radioisotope has to be changed.
 This opens up the way for the application of Theranostics.

 For diagnostic applications radioisotopes with short half-lives are used.
-With highly sensitive molecular imaging technologies like PET (Positron Emission Tomography) or SPECT (Single Photon Emission Tomography), images of organs and lesions can be created and diseases can therefore be diagnosed in their early stages.
+With highly sensitive molecular imaging technologies like PET (Positron Emission Tomography) or SPECT (Single Photon Emission Tomography), pictures of organs and lesions can be created and diseases can therefore be diagnosed in their early stages.
 Medical radioisotopes with longer half-lives are applied for treatment.
-The tumor tissue is being destroyed by the radiopharmaceutical emitting cytotoxic doses of ionizing radiation.
+To destroy the tumor, minimal cytotoxic doses of ionizing radiation have to be administered to the tumor site before decay.
 A highly precise localization of the radioactivity ensures that healthy tissue in the surroundings of the targeted tumor is minimally affected.